-Rachel’s achievements have earned her inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (copyright law, intellectual property litigation, trademark law) and Oklahoma Super Lawyers, which has named her to its list of “Top 25 Women Lawyers.”
+Rachel’s achievements have earned her inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (copyright law, intellectual property litigation, trademark law) and Oklahoma Super Lawyers, where she has been named to its list of “Top 25 Women Lawyers” and "Top 50 Oklahoma Lawyers."
 She was selected by Best Lawyers as the “Tulsa Copyright Lawyer of the Year” for 2013 and 2016, and “Tulsa Intellectual Property Litigation Lawyer of the Year” for 2015 and “Tulsa Trademark Lawyer of the Year” for 2015 and 2016, honors given to a single lawyer in each legal specialty in each community.
 Chambers USA shortlisted her for its 2012 “Women in Law” awards, recognizing her as a finalist for the “Intellectual Property Lawyer of the Year” award.

 Rachel has been rated AV® Preeminent™ by Martindale-Hubbell’s Peer Review Ratings, a certification mark signifying that her peers rank her at the highest level of professional excellence.